-The car axles not only support the weight of the vehicle but also help to rotate the wheels, so you can head down the road.
+The car axles not only support the weight of the vehicle, but also help to rotate the wheels, so you can head down the road.
 If the car axle gets bent or broken, it needs to be replaced.
-How much does it cost to replace a car axle?
+But how much does it cost to replace a car axle?

 A front axle repair could cost $500 to $800 for the parts and labor.
 On the other hand, rear axle repair might cost $450 to $650 for parts and labor.
 If you need to replace the CV axle, you could spend $200 to $600.
 All of these prices would be lower if you could perform the replacement yourself.

 Will the Car Axle Break?

 There are many signs that the axle is deteriorating.
 However, it’s rare that the axle will break spontaneously without a major impact occurring.
 Instead, most drivers are given plenty of notice that something is wrong, giving you the time to take action before a break occurs.

 If you ignore the symptoms of a bad car axle, it could break while you are driving.
 If this happens, you could lose control of your vehicle, which might result in a collision and injuries.
 For this reason alone, you want to know when to have the vehicle looked at and repaired before this problem occurs.

 Front axles are required to support the vehicle’s weight and absorb shock from steering.
 The live front axle also drives the wheels so as to pull the car.

 The most common type on a FWD vehicle is the constant velocity (CV) axle.
 With this axle, you’ll find a CV joint located near the wheel.
 The CV joint allows for the driveshaft to transmit power to the vehicle at changing angles without adjusting speed.